The Short Version

 Post-graduation, Vyasar moved back home to Austin.
 Upon arrival, he found work as a substitute teacher at KIPP Austin, a charter school focusing on college readiness from kindergarten onward.
 He transitioned into his role at Radha Madhav Dham as education director, working to further the aims of Shiksha, the Sunday school nonprofit initiative at the temple, and to develop the Hindu Family Camps held twice a year at Radha Madhav Dham.
-He left this position in July to begin a career at Texas State University.

 Since 1990, Vyasar has worked as an ice cream scooper, a telemarketer, a carpenter, a tutor, an alcohol proctor, an intern for special projects, a house manager and an editor, to say nothing of his time as a resident adviser, community adviser, director, actor, gardener, babysitter, usher, camp counselor, teacher’s assistant, and high school teacher.

-In conclusion, Vyasar has been to Canada, Mexico, Germany, Switzerland, India, Ireland, England, Scotland and Wales.
+In conclusion, Vyasar has been to Canada, Mexico, Germany, Switzerland, India, France, Ireland, England, Scotland and Wales.
 He has been a participant in the Black Forest Writing Seminars and the Pittsburgh Mini Maker Faire.
 He has volunteered at the Austin Public Library, the Austin Children’s Museum, the Texas Hot Sauce Festival, and Habitat for Humanity.
 There are countless other Vyasar stories about countless other topics.
 If you don’t see something you like here, don’t discount him.
 No matter what you’re looking for, Vyasar has it.